pottijordan/pottijordan.github.io/_posts/2020-08-12-from-red-to-blue-and-maybe-purple-too.md

 This is surely not all inclusive but does breakdown an often overlooked component of red team observations.
 That is, what happens once you hand off the report.

-The first two steps could either be done by a red team (left), or a purple team (right).

 <img src="/images/2020/08/red-blue-lc.png">

 ## Example Detection "Package"